CSC207-UofT/course-project-group-054/phase0/walkthrough.md

 Some Basic instructions (Please strictly follow the type of inputs as we haven’t included much exceptions catch in this project yet.):

-Run the class called Controller to open our app;
+Run the class called Main to open our app;

 Type “2” to create a new account;